Debunking the Myth about AA

 The primary myth about AA is that “it is the only thing that works.”
 Of course, like other myths, there is some truth in this one.
 Many people assert that AA saved them or others they know well from alcohol problems.
 They may be correct.
-In fact, however, no one knows.
+However, no one knows.
 From a scientific perspective, the effectiveness of AA is unknown.
 Furthermore, what is known to be effective alcohol treatment, from a scientific perspective, is not very similar to AA.

-Therefore, what should be said about AA is that “it might work—many people claim based on personal experience that it does—but other approaches are actually known to work, and they are rather different than AA.”
+Therefore, what should be said about AA is that “it might work—many people claim based on personal experience that it does—but other approaches are known to work, and they are rather different than AA.”

 An introduction to the complex scientific literature on AA can be found here:

 To summarize this literature: attending AA, if freely chosen, is correlated with improvement.
 “Correlated” means AA attendance and improvement go together, not that AA necessarily caused the improvement.
 There is also evidence that being forced to attend AA may be worse than doing nothing!
-Assuming that research someday verifies that AA attendance is actually effective for some types of individuals, many questions would remain.
+Assuming that research someday verifies that AA attendance is effective for some types of individuals, many questions would remain.
 What might the effective components of AA be: Attending groups (regardless of what happens there)?
 Meeting one-on-one with sponsors?
 Believing in a higher power?
 Other factors not yet identified?
 Some combination of these factors?
-Unfortunately, AA has not been supportive of scientific research.
+Unfortunately, the myth about AA has not been supportive of scientific research.
 Getting the data to answer these questions may not happen.
 Until then the safest prescription about AA would appear to be that if you find the meetings helpful, attend them; if you don’t find them helpful, don’t attend!

 As to the other approaches for alcohol treatment, a summary is here.